Chrome Globes Chandelier

-Materials: Chromed metal, white painted metal, white painted wood (in the middle of the chandelier, Bakelite sockets.
+Materials: Chromed metal (iron) curved rods.
+White painted metal (iron).
+White painted wood (in the middle of the chandelier).
+Chrome tube.
+Chrome rod and canopy.
+5 chrome globes.
+Bakelite sockets.

 Total Height (with rod): 58 cm / 22.83”